 By Celia Coates

-I wish I could write this post without sounding preachy or crabby but I probably can’t, so I’ll just go ahead with the point I want to make: the words we use matter!
+I wish I could write this post without sounding preachy or crabby but I probably can’t, so I’ll just go ahead with the point I want to make, that the words we use matter!

 Then, many hours later, I remembered an old saying: